Rexhep Meidani: Political career

 Meidani's political career began in the 1990s.
 He assumed the role of the chair of the Central Election Commission during the inaugural multiparty elections in 1991 and was a member of the Presidential Council in the same year.
 From 1992 to 1996, he actively participated in civil society, serving as the chair of the Board of the Albanian Center of Human Rights from 1994 to 1996.
 Joining the Socialist Party in 1996, Meidani was elected its Secretary General from 1996 to 1997.

 Following his election to the Albanian Assembly in the parliamentary elections of June 1997, Meidani became a member of parliament.
 Subsequently, after the left coalition, led by the Socialist Party, emerged victorious in the elections, he was proposed by the SP and, on 24 July 1997, was elected as the President of Albania by the Albanian Assembly.
 He held the office until 2002, with Petrit Ago as his counsellor.

 In the 2005 Socialist Party Leadership Convention, convened to select a successor to Fatos Nano, Meidani faced defeat at the hands of the present Chairman of the Socialist Party, Edi Rama.

 Meidani is a member of the Club of Madrid.
+His son, Denion Meidani, is the current Albanian ambassador to North Macedonia.